 But the monocoque design isn't just for strength, we were also able to save some weight too!
 With the new tools and design, we shaved off a full 1/4 pound!
 So a lighter, stronger fork?
 Sounds like BMX Racer Nirvana right?!

 Please watch the video below for the machine testing on the Supercross BLK forks.
 All of our Supercross and Speedline product meet AND EXCEED all EN Test standards for racing bicycles.

 Tech Note: Never use a star-fangled nut with a carbon steerer tube.
-This is why our forks have a bonded in compression bolt.
+This is why our forks have a bonded compression bolt.

 Installing the Fork:

-Adjust headset tension using an appropriate hex wrench and according to the headset manufacturer’s instructions.
+Adjust headset tension using an appropriate hex wrench according to the headset manufacturer’s instructions.
 If the headset manufacturer has not specified torque, tighten to 1.6 Nm (15 in-lbs).

 Torque the stem steerer clamp bolts as specified by the stem manufacturer (do not exceed 6Nm).